codingconcepts/pa55/README.md

 # pa55
-Generates a cryptographically secure password on the command line.
+Generates a cryptographically secure password on the command line and copies it to the clipboard.

 ## Installation